-The Board of Directors' collective profile can be characterised as possession of broad and international business experience with professional skills including within production, innovation, sales, finances and marketing judged to cover the Group's needs.
+The Board of Directors' collective profile can be characterised as having possession of broad and international business experience with professional skills including within production, innovation, sales, finances and marketing estimated to cover the Group's needs.
 The board regularly assesses the need for any changes in its collective expertise.
 Board members keep themselves actively advised about Gabriel and the industry in general.
 The board makes an annual self-evaluation managed by the chairman.

 Election of employee representatives to the Board of Directors is a right enjoyed by Danish employees under Denmark's company law.
 The board members elected by the employees must comprise half the number of board members elected by the general meeting.
-On the date of the latest employee election in 2014, the number of board members elected by the general meeting was such that two employee representatives had to be elected to the board.
+The number of board members elected by the general meeting is such that two employee representatives is elected to the board.
 The board members elected by the employees act under the same terms as the other board members, but under company law they are elected for four years at a time.
 With effect from the 2014 election, Gabriel has changed over to rolling terms of office to ensure continuity.
-One of the employee representatives elected in this election was consequently only elected for a two-year term, and the next ordinary employee election will thus be in 2016.
+The latest election of employee representative was in December 2016 and the next ordinary employee election will be in 2018.